 How to CORRECTLY add SSL to your website:

 There is a wrong way and a right way to setting up SSL correctly and if done wrong it can cause damage to your reputation and therefore have the opposite effect.
 Below is our full compiled list of how to setup a site with SSL correctly and believe me this is an undertaking for ONLY developers.

 - Setup 2048-bit key SSL certificate from your host or registrar.
-(NOTE: if using the free Let’s Encrypt SSL from WP Engine you must setup on both domains AND update the A record at registrar.)
+(NOTE: if using the free Let’s Encrypt SSL from WP Engine you must setup on both domains, be sure to setup to Secure All URLs option for primary domain, enable for both WP-Admin and WP-Login as well as Allow HTTPS and HTTP, then update the A record at registrar.)